Technology can often abuse us. Learn how and fight back.

 • Social media platforms are focused on studying and controlling users' behaviour.
 To this end, endless algorithms generate nonsense to aggressively stimulate users for hours on end, all of it serving as a front for silent experimentation.

 • The world of streaming and "influencing" is a pyramid scheme wherein participants receive, in return for their priceless time and precious data, a fried brain.
-Artificial goals of "ad revenue" and "follower count" somehow convince thousands (millions?) to take part.
+Artificial goals of "ad revenue" and "follower count" somehow convince millions to take part.
 Is this really something worth aspiring to?
 Who is the winner here?
-Go and do something else.
+Throw away your ring light and get serious.

-• After reading this, what next?
-Check out SUBDUE YOUR TECH in 3 Steps.
-For a more lengthy handling of the topic, read THE SUBDUER’S MANUAL
+• What next?
+For a more lengthy handling of the topic, read THE SUBDUER’S MANUAL.

 SUBDUE-logo